sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/8000 - sections-example-copy-from-sections.md

 The following example shows using the Copy from Sections computed method to flatten complex sections  output.

-In this example, the config uses paired section groups nested in a parent section group to extract complete auto declarations:
+In this example, the config uses paired section groups nested in a parent section group to extract complete vehicle insurance declarations:

 1. A parent section group's range contains the entire vehicle declaration.